oracle-samples/oracle-db-examples/optimizer/spm_19c_debug/in_cache/README.md

 ### WARNING

 *  These scripts drop and create SQL plan baselines.
 For use on test databases
-*  You need a license to use SQL performance analyzer to use these scripts
-*  Check the license user manual for your database version
+*  Check the license user manual for your database version if you want to use SPA versions
 *  Oracle Database 19c: https://docs.oracle.com/en/database/oracle/oracle-database/19/dblic/